alexandr-g/knowledge/README.md

 I am constantly working to become a better version of myself via good habits, self-improvements and autodidactism.

 I'll be happy if this will help you to perform better in one way or another.

+## Personal Blog

+You can find out more information in my blog https://grischuk.de/